SPGryphons/GryphonCTF2018-Challenges/challenges/reverse/Windy/README.md

     </tbody>
 </table>

 Let's try to de-obfuscate this with what we know.
 We need to flip the contents and deduct (1 + i * 10) as we iterate up the characters.
-Use [https://www.calculator.net/hex-calculator.html](Hex Calculator)
+Use [Hex Calculator](https://www.calculator.net/hex-calculator.html).
 ```
 0x06 - 191 => 0x47
 0xf8 - 181 => 0x43